-Once a child has been identified as having SEND a Pupil Profile document is completed in line with Local Authority guidelines.
-Annually, a one-page-plan is used to record the child's strengths and interests, what they enjoy about school, what they find hard and what helps them to achieve.
-This is completed with the child and parent and acts as a guide to their class teacher.
+Once a child has been identified as having SEND an Additional Needs Profile document is completed.
+This is used to record the child's strengths and interests, what they enjoy about school, what they find hard and what helps them to achieve.
+This is completed with the child and acts as a guide to their class teacher.
 The information is updated during the year.
 Target setting for the child will be ongoing throughout the year (as for all children in the school), but will incorporate any specialist professional advice that may have been provided in relation to the SEND and will be recorded on the pupil profile.
 All targets are individually set and are classed as SMART (specific, measurable, attainable, relevant and timely).
+If a child requires an EHCP application to be made a Child Profile will be created in line with Local Authority guidelines.
+This will be completed with the child and parents and updated throughout the year.
+See Moving to an Education, Health and Care Plan (EHC Plan).